Skip to main content

 Global experiences

-This course offers the opportunity to study abroad for a semester or short-term (subject to meeting requirements).
-Going abroad as part of your degree is an exciting experience that helps you to build a global network.
-At LCF we have a range of partners across the world, including the USA, Australia, Italy and more.
+This course offers the opportunity to study abroad short-term over the summer break (subject to meeting requirements).
+Going abroad as part of your degree is an exciting experience that broadens your horizons and helps you build a global network.

 Scholarships, bursaries and awards